 Japanese Surnames: Top 10 Ranking, Origin, and its Meanings

-1. Cool Japanese last names with its Meanings
+1. Cool Japanese last names with their Meanings

 - 空 (sora: sky)